 For those of you who have not been raised in a home where you grew up cooking or baking from scratch, welcome to the club.
 You might have a very real fear of baking or cooking, but this is truly worth learning.
 What better time to try than now?
 Let's jump into it!

 Note: I do not include making your own starter in this recipe.
-However, I'll explain a very short version right now to get you started.
+However, this is a very short explanation of how to feed your starter once you have one.

 High Hydration, Long-Fermented Sourdough Bread Recipe